dominickjay/dominickjay.com/content/articles/lets-react-create-react-app.md

 ### After project setup

-run `yarn start` to open the project up - default is on port 3000 - and get started!
+run `yarn start` to open the project up on the default port of 3000 - and get started!

 ### Eject from CRA